Low Land, New Heights

 Claire Fontaine | Reading Circle (in English) Talk with the ArtistReinhart am Stadtgarten

 Reading and discussing texts on philosophy, art theory and literature is one of Claire Fontaine’s favourite activities and is clearly reflected in their works.
 In order to share the collective’s background and interests directly with the exhibition audience, they have developed the event format of joint reading evenings.
-Fulvia Carnevale defines a theme and selects a few passages from texts, which are read aloud to the group and discussed immediately afterwards.
-Everyone is welcome to participate.

-In the presence of Fulvia Carnevale and in collaboration with the Department Fine Arts ZHdK.
+The reading group will be led by Fulvia Carnevale on the evening of the event and takes place in collaboration with the Department of Fine Arts at ZHdK.

 With kind support